Vongo/GetClean/README.md

 Q : What grade do you want ? <br/>
 A : Hum, tough question.
 What grade would you give me ?

+## What does run_analysis.R do ?

+- Downloads & unzips the dataset if it is not already in the working directory (0)
+- Loads the data (0)
+- Names data object variables (3,4)
+- Merges the training and the test sets to create one data set (output) (1)
+- Extracts the measurements on the mean and standard deviation for each measurement, and groups the data by activity and subject.
+(2,5)
+- Affects activity names (3,4)